 ONE65 Patisserie

 ONE65 Patisserie is a fabulous patisserie offering an impressive collection of French treats.
-For instance, there are pastries and other delicious confections.
-In additional to the colorful treats beverages and gourmet breakfast items.
+For instance, there are pastries, other delicious confections, beautiful treats, beverages, and gourmet breakfast items.

 What To Purchase

-Popular items are croissants, baguettes, fruit tarts and 18 varieties of macarons.
-Breakfast and lunch favorites include French omelettes and brioche egg and bacon sandwiches.
+Popular items include croissants, baguettes, fruit tarts, and 18 varieties of macarons.
+Breakfast and lunch favorites include French omelets and brioche egg and bacon sandwiches.
 Of course, there are French delicacies like tartines and quiche.
-Also available are grab and go items, like berry parfait.
-Customers can order beverages like drip coffee espresso, lattes and café au lait.
+Grab-and-go items, like berry parfaits, are also available.
+Customers can order beverages like drip coffee, espresso, lattes, and café au lait.

 ONE 65 Bistro & Grill

-Featuring contemporary California/French “comfort food”, the Bistro & Grill has an open kitchen, allowing guests to look in at the cooking action.
-Overseeing the lively kitchen is the talented chef de cuisine, Jennifer Dewasha.
+Featuring contemporary California/French “comfort food,” the Bistro & Grill has an open kitchen, allowing guests to watch the cooking action.
+The talented chef de cuisine, Jennifer Dewasha, oversees the lively kitchen.
 However, it’s never surprising to see Chef Le Tohic and his wife spending time here while greeting their lucky diners.

 Tasting Menu

-Open for brunch, lunch and dinner, the Bistro offers four menus including the remarkably affordable Chef’s Tasting Menu priced at $95 with an optional wine pairing for just $50.
-The kitchen also features a Josper charcoal oven, known as the “Ferrari of the Kitchen” and the only one of its kind in San Francisco.
-Additional seating is available, as is private dining.
+Open for brunch, lunch, and dinner, the Bistro offers four menus, including the remarkably affordable Chef’s Tasting Menu, priced at $95, with an optional wine pairing for just $50.
+The kitchen also features a Josper charcoal oven, known as the “Ferrari of the Kitchen,” and the only one of its kind in San Francisco.
+Additional seating and private dining are available.

 ELEMENTS Bar & Lounge

-ELEMENTS is a contemporary bar and lounge offering an impressive assortment of classic and signature cocktails, as well as sophisticated bar and dinner menus.
+ELEMENTS is a contemporary bar and lounge offering an impressive assortment of classic and signature cocktails and sophisticated bar and dinner menus.

 What To order

-The bar and lounge also hosts afternoon high tea and happy hours, in addition to private dining and special events.
+The bar and lounge also host afternoon high tea and happy hours, private dining, and special events.
 Featured menu items are ONE 65 Wine Cooler ($14) and All Bark & No Bite ($16).
 The lounge offers servings for 4-6 guests, like Bird in the Hand ($75) and Ransom Note ($75).

 Related: Affordable Michelin Star Restaurants